Take Care of Your Child's Teeth

 Make brushing teeth fun.

 Getting kids to brush their teeth can be hard.
-Here are some ideas that may help:
+Here are some ways you can help make it fun for them:

 Protect your child’s teeth with fluoride.